andryushchenko/AInq.Background/README.md

 - Background work queue
   - Optional support for configurable parallelism
   - Optional support for prioritizing
-  - Use `WorkQueueInjection` to regiter service or create for internal usage
+  - Use `WorkQueueInjection` to register service or create for internal usage
 - Shared resource access queue
   - Support single or many resource instances with different lifetime
   - Optional support for prioritizing
-  - Use `AccessQueueInjection` to regiter service or create for internal usage
+  - Use `AccessQueueInjection` to register service or create for internal usage
 - Background data processing conveyor
   - Support single or many conveyor machines with different lifetime
   - Optional support for prioritizing
-  - Use `ConveyorInjection` to regiter service or create for internal usage
+  - Use `ConveyorInjection` to register service or create for internal usage

 You can extend functionality by implementing custom `ITaskWrapper`, `ITaskManager` or `ITaskProcessor` and combine with existing ones to create more service variants.